MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 let c = 'c'
 ```

-nobody does that but you can provide type
+you can provide type if you really really want to

 ```fsharp
 let i: int = 1234